Toroid-io/wekan-gogs/README.md

 │ andres/lala │        │                   │
 └─────────────┴────────┴───────────────────┘
 ```

+This will create a board in Wekan using the following convention
+`repo_owner/repoName`.
+Additionally, a set of labels to the repository that
+match the lists in the newly created Board is created.
+For the moment there are four fixed
+lists:

+- `To Do`
+- `In Progress`
+- `Review`
+- `Done`

+The labels are intended to represent the state of the card in Wekan.
+Don't
+assign these labels in Gogs.

 You can also activate the repository in priority mode.
 This will add a label
 `kan:Priority` to the repository.
 If you add that label to an issue, it will be